ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * group or room or conversation or channel name (either internal or external representation).
 This is the type of identifier described as the MLS group URL in the examples.

 This proposal relies on URIs for naming and identifiers.
-All the example use the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme could be used.
+All the examples use the `mimi:` URI scheme (as described in Table 1 of [@?I-D.ietf-mimi-protocol]), but any instant messaging scheme could be used, such as the `im:` URI scheme ([@?RFC3862]).

 ## Message ID